hhxsv5/laravel-s/README.md

 ```

 ## Asynchronous task queue
-> The performance of task processing is influenced by number of Swoole task process, you need to set [task_worker_num](https://www.swoole.co.uk/docs/modules/swoole-server/configuration) appropriately.
+> This feature depends on `AsyncTask` of `Swoole`, your need to set `swoole.task_worker_num` in `config/laravels.php` file.
+The performance of task processing is influenced by number of Swoole task process, you need to set [task_worker_num](https://www.swoole.co.uk/docs/modules/swoole-server/configuration) appropriately.

 1.Create task class.
 ```PHP